mantidproject/mantid/Code/Mantid/docs/source/algorithms/Rebin-v1.rst

 ##########################################

-These options allow you to remove flat background, defined by the a single bin historgram workspace with X-axis in the units of TOF from a workspace in any units with known conversion into TOF.
+These options allow you to remove flat background, defined by the a single bin histogram workspace with X-axis in the units of TOF from a workspace in any units with known conversion into TOF.
 The background removal occurs during rebinning

 These options are especially useful during reduction